elinscott/ase_koopmans/doc/workshop/workshop.rst

 This fall, we are therefore organizing a workshop that will be held at **Chalmers University of Technology** in **Gothenburg, Sweden** from **November 19-22, 2019**.
 The objectives are to

-* to gather the community of *both* users and developers
+* gather the community of *both* users and developers
 * present new features
 * showcase packages build on ASE
 * discuss future developments